 To MP3 Converter Free (MacOS)

-One of the most popular audio converters in the Mac Store is the aptly titled To MP3 Converter Free, an easy-to-use utility for converting from one of 200 audio and video formats to MP3.
+One of the most popular audio converters in the Mac Store is the aptly titled To MP3 Converter Free, an easy-to-use utility for converting from one of over 200 audio and video formats to MP3.
 The software supports FLAC files and the process for making the conversion couldn’t be simpler.
-The software also allows you to change the output from a constant bitrate to a variable bitrate, transfer tags from the source file, and adjust the volume to the maximum level.
+The software also allows you to change the output from a constant bitrate to a variable bitrate and transfer tags from the source file.